holoviz/colorcet/README.md

 background is available in a [1996 paper from IBM](http://www.research.ibm.com/people/l/lloydt/color/color.HTM).

-The matplotlib project also has a number of relevant resources, including an excellent
+The Matplotlib project also has a number of relevant resources, including an excellent
 [2015 SciPy talk](https://www.youtube.com/watch?v=xAoljeRJ3lU), the
 [viscm tool for creating maps like the four in mpl](https://github.com/matplotlib/viscm), the